Clustering COVID-19 Lung Scans: Methods

 \section{Methods}

-We make use of four main data processing techniques in our experiment.
-These are Principal Component Analysis (PCA) for dimensionality reduction, t-Distributed Stochastic Neighbor Embedding (t-SNE) \cite{TSNE} for two-dimensional visualization, and K-Means++ (KM++) along with Robust Continuous Clustering (RCC) as clustering methods.
-Using these techniques, we are able to process the vector representations of our images in a meaningful manner.
+We make use of four main techniques in our experiments: Principal Component Analysis (PCA) for dimensionality reduction, t-Distributed Stochastic Neighbor Embedding (t-SNE) for visualization, and K-Means++ (KM++) and Robust Continuous Clustering (RCC) for clustering.